andrew/ultimate-awesome/README.md

 - [awesome-sar](https://github.com/RadarCODE/awesome-sar) - A curated list of awesome Synthetic Aperture Radar (SAR) software, libraries, and resources.
 - [awesome-atomic](https://github.com/malix-labs/awesome-atomic) - An awesome curated knowledge-base about atomic systems.
 - [awesome-gradient-boosting-papers](https://github.com/benedekrozemberczki/awesome-gradient-boosting-papers) - A curated list of gradient boosting research papers with implementations. .
+- [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [awesome-hdl](https://github.com/drom/awesome-hdl) - Hardware Description Languages.
-- [awesome-gatsby](https://github.com/prayash/awesome-gatsby) - ⚛️ 📄 🚀 Awesome list for the mighty Gatsby.js, a blazing fast React static site generator.
+- [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.
+- [Awesome-Knowledge-Distillation-of-LLMs](https://github.com/Tebmer/Awesome-Knowledge-Distillation-of-LLMs) - This repository collects papers for "A Survey on Knowledge Distillation of Large Language Models".
+We break down KD into Knowledge Elicitation and Distillation Algorithms, and explore the Skill & Vertical Distillation of LLMs.
 - [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
 Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".
-- [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.
+- [awesome-gatsby](https://github.com/prayash/awesome-gatsby) - ⚛️ 📄 🚀 Awesome list for the mighty Gatsby.js, a blazing fast React static site generator.
 - [awesome-blockchain-ai](https://github.com/steven2358/awesome-blockchain-ai) - A curated list of Blockchain projects for Artificial Intelligence and Machine Learning.
 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome-lemmy-instances](https://github.com/maltfield/awesome-lemmy-instances) - Comparison of different Lemmy Instances.